y-tomimoto/Michelin-Backend/README.md

 # Michelin-Backend
-Spring Boot sandbox as Backend for TAKITATE
+Sandbox for Spring Boot with Kotlin.